eric-burel/data-fetching-patterns-in-react/README.md

 }
 ```

-And declaratively when you use the `Friends`, you use Suspense Boundary to wrap around the Friends component:
+And declaratively when you use the `Friends`, you use `Suspense` boundary to wrap around the `Friends` component:

 ```tsx
 <Suspense fallback={<FriendsSkeleton />}>